 Malawi is pretty safe and its people are some of the friendliest you are likely to meet in Africa.
-Our volunteers say that they haven’t been worried about walking around locally after dark and, because of the work RIPPLE Africa and the volunteers are doing for the community, the locals seem to be very protective of those staying at Mwaya Beach.
-However, as with any country in the world, the cities and towns in Malawi have their fair share of con artists and thieves, and our advice is to be sensible about carrying money and valuables, as you would be in cities in the West.
+Our volunteers say that they haven’t been worried about walking around locally after dark and, because of the work Ripple Africa and the volunteers are doing for the community, the locals seem to be very protective of those staying at Mwaya Beach.
+However, as with any country in the world, you do have to be careful as the cities and towns in Malawi have their fair share of con artists and thieves, and our advice is to be sensible about carrying money and valuables, as you would be in cities in the West.
+Matete also has several bars and we would advise that you do not visit these or wander around too much after dark to avoid any potential issues.
 It is important to bear in mind that Malawi is in the top 10 of the world’s poorest countries and, although US$1 is not a fortune to us, it is the average daily wage for a Malawian — if they’re lucky enough to have a job.
 This being said, we’ve never felt threatened by anyone in Mzuzu or Lilongwe — there’s just the annoyance of people coming up and trying to sell you anything from wood carvings to windscreen wipers!

 Is there electricity at Mwaya Beach?

 There is now mains electricity at Mwaya Beach but Escom, the electricity provider, is not too reliable and there are frequent outages.
 There is limited solar power in the office and to run the fridge in the kitchen storeroom.
 We use paraffin lanterns at night and cook on a wood-burning stove.
 If you bring phone or computer chargers, a normal UK plug will work in the chalets.